SteveOv/debingest/README.md

 - `-c`/`--clip`: optional time range to clip from any LCs - must have 2 values
 - `-pl`/`--plot-lc`: instructs the pipeline to plot each lightcurve to a png
 - `-pf`/`--plot-fold`: instructs the pipeline to plot each folded LC to a png

+The `-sys` or `--sys-name` argument will be set to the same value as the target if no value given.
+It is used for the file and directory name for the output files, with spaces replaced with underscores, and for the title of any plots.

 The `-s` or `--sector` argument may be given multiple times, once for each sector required.
 If there are no `-s` arguments then all available sectors